NachoDevs/AI_Systems/3DSound/README.md

 ## Disclaimer

-Even though the 'mutant' model is free (you can get it in the link above) it is been removed from the repository due to its heavy file size.
+Even though the 'mutant' model is free (you can get it in the link above) it has been removed from the repository due to its heavy file size.